 As such, high-quality files are easier for digitizers to create high-quality embroidery designs from.
 A high-quality file is also best if you plan to auto-digitize.

-The best files for digitizing are vector graphics files, which can be scaled without affecting quality.
+The best files for digitizing logos and other designs are vector graphics files, which can be scaled without affecting quality.

 So, when a digitizer zooms in and starts to trace areas and create stitches–or an embroidery software generates stitches during auto-digitizing–the cleaner, clearer path lines make the process more exact.